Assessor's Parcel Number Search

 - street address

 - mailing address for the owner (which may be different from the address of the parcel of property)

 - assessed value of the property

 Note: you'll have to go to the assessor's office in person to find the name of the owner.
 You cannot find ownership information online.

 Often a deed number also will be listed, which is a reference to a property deed filed with the county recorder's office when the current owner purchased the property.

 To search an assessor's parcel number, go to the Contra Costa County Assessor's Office online map for addresses and parcel numbers

 On the right click on the link for Locate parcel by APN

 Type a parcel number into the APN search box, such as:

-At the new page the street address for this parcel is listed at the top right:
+At the new page click on Default Report at the top right to see the street address for this parcel:

 100 Gregory Lane, Pleasant Hill